-4.7.1.
-Add a playlist
+4.8.1.
+Add a Playlist

-To create a playlist, click anywhere inside the field at the bottom:
+To create a playlist, click the New Playlist button at the bottom of the sidebar.

-Give the playlist a name and it will appear in the Playlists menu.
-You can rename the playlist at any time; just click the pencil icon at the end of its row.
+Give the Playlist a name and it will appear in the Playlists menu in the Sidebar.

-4.7.2.
-Add a preset
+4.8.2.
+Add a Preset

-You can use all of the options in the Search window to locate the presets you want to have in your playlist.
-Once you have found the right preset, click and drag it onto the playlist name.
+You can use all of the options in the Explore window to locate Presets for your Playlist.
+When you find a desired Preset, click-drag it onto the Playlist name.